SERG-Delft/delftswa/2022/assignment.md

 You should upload your video as a (unlisted or public) YouTube video, and add the URL to your project page on the DESOSA website.
 See the [DESOSA README][gitlab-desosa-videos] for full instructions on how to add the video.
-You can indicate whether you want your video to be public.
+Again, you can indicate yourselves whether you want your video to be public.
-Both should be done _before_ the deadline of the presentation video.
+Uploading and setting the URL should be done _before_ the deadline of the presentation video.

 [gitlab-desosa-videos]: https://gitlab.ewi.tudelft.nl/in4315/2021-2022/desosa2022#videos

 #### Presentation Day

-During presentation day, we will create six _sessions_ of approximately two hours.
-Sessions will start at 10:00, 12:30, and 15:00, in two parallel tracks (in two separate Zoom calls).
+The presentation day is entirely **on campus**.

+The groups will be divided in four sessions: Two in parallel in the morning (sessions A1 and B1) and two in parallel in the afternoon (sessions A2 and B2).
+Each session will include 9-10 presentations by student teams and will take the full morning or the full afternoon.
+The teachers will create a schedule assigning each team to one session.

-For each team, there will be 20 minutes.
-During the first 10 minutes the team's video will be shown.
+For each team, there will be 20 minutes consisting of 10 minutes of presentation and 10 minutes of Q&A.

+The presentation can follow the story line of the video.
+It is also OK to show some highlights from the video like a demo of the system in action.
+Just showing the full video without any live presentation is _not_ permitted.
-During the second 10 minutes there will be Q&A. All four team members must be present, and should be involved in answering questions.
+All four team members must be present, and _all_ should be involved in answering questions.

-Each team is expected to join the full (two hour) session during which their own video is shown and discussed, and participate actively in the discussions of the other four teams in the same session.

-Furthermore, individual students are welcome to join any other session and participate in the Q&A (but this is not compulsory).
+All team members of all 9-10 teams of one session are expected to attend that full session.
+You are encouraged to ask questions to other students during the Q&A.
+Furthermore, we will distribute a form via which every student will give feedback on every other team in their session.

+If you're interested, you're also welcome to attend additional sessions, but this is not compulsory.

+#### Absence due to Illness

+As we are still in Corona times, some students may be sick making it impossible to attend the Presentation Day.
+If you're sick proceed as follows:

+1. Inform the teachers as well as the academic counsellor upfront indicating you are sick during an exam.
+2. As an alternative assignment you will be required to provide written feedback for the videos for the session your team was assigned to.
+3. You need to hand in this assignment before April 4, 17:00.
+4. If your recovery takes longer than that you will again have to contact the academic counsellor and teachers to find a solution for this.

+Absence due to scheduling conflicts with other exams is not permitted: What we can do instead is resolve the conflict by swapping the presentation from a morning to an afternoon session (or the other way around).
+If this applies to you let the teachers now as soon as possible.

 #### Grading

+Teams will receive a grade for presentations and Q&A.
+In each session 1-2 teachers will participate, who will give feedback to the teams.
-Students should fill in a form for each of the four presentations and Q&A sessions they participate in.
+Furthermore, students will fill in a form for each of the four presentations and Q&A sessions they participate in.
 This form will distinguish content depth, presentation style, and the handling of questions.

-In each session 1-2 teachers will participate, who will also grade the teams.

-The Q&A sessions including the chat will be recorded.
+Based on these inputs, the teachers will determine the presentation grade.

 ## References